On the geometry of spaces of filtrations on local rings: Introduction

 Another point of view is to consider a filtration $\fa_\bullet$ as a function on certain valuation spaces by $v\mapsto v(\fa_\bullet)$, where $v(\fa_\bullet)\coloneqq\lim_{\lambda\to\infty} \frac{v(\fa_\lambda)}{\lambda}$.
 We call the topology defined this way using the space $\Val^+_{R,\fm}$ of valuations with positive volume the $+$-\emph{topology}.

-We prove that the log canonical threshold satisfies certain semicontinuity on the space of filtrations, and that it is locally Lipschitz continuous with respect to the $d_\infty$-topology, which is similar to \cite[Theorem 3.3]{DK01}.
+We prove that the log canonical threshold satisfies certain semi-continuity on the space of filtrations, and that it is locally Lipschitz continuous with respect to the $d_\infty$-topology, which is similar to \cite[Theorem 3.3]{DK01}.

 \begin{theorem} Let $(X,x)=(\Spec R,\fm)$ be a klt singularity over a field $\bk$ of characteristic $0$.
-Then \begin{enumerate} \item If $\fa_{\bullet,k}\in\Fil$ converges weakly to $\fa_\bullet\in\Fil$, then
+Then \begin{enumerate} \item if $\fa_{\bullet,k}\in\Fil$ converges weakly to $\fa_\bullet\in\Fil$, then

 \item if $\fa_{\bullet,k}\in\Fil^s$ converges to $\fa_\bullet\in\Fil^s$ in the $+$-topology, then

 and

 \item given $\fa_\bullet\in\Fil^s$, for any $\epsilon>0$, there exists $\delta:=\delta(\fa_\bullet,\epsilon)>0$ such that for any $\fb_\bullet$ with $d_\infty(\fa_\bullet,\fb_\bullet)<\delta$, we have